efficient/HERD/README.md

 HERD
 ====

-A Highly Efficient key-value system based for RDMA
+A Highly Efficient key-value system for RDMA

-Disclaimer:A lot of code here has been derived from the perftest benchmarks.

 This version of HERD has been tested for the following configuration:
  * Ubuntu 12.04 (kernel 3.2.0)